Director Disqualification banner

 Director Disqualification Process - Contesting Proceedings

 We know that the Insolvency Service’s view of a case can change after the director’s evidence in answer is served when the Insolvency Service engages a barrister to advise on whether to take the case to trial.
-This comes back to the point that the Insolvency Service can only continue disqualification proceedings in the public interest, and it is a requirement for the Insolvency Service to keep the public interest test under review at all stages.
+This returns to the point that the Insolvency Service can only continue disqualification proceedings in the public interest, and that it is required to keep the public interest test under review at all stages.
 If the test is not met, the proceedings must be withdrawn.
 The Insolvency Service is not allowed to take the proceedings to trial in the hope of obtaining an order.

 It is always possible for the director to offer a disqualification undertaking at any point up to and including the trial.

-If the Insolvency Service obtains a disqualification order at trial then the director will be ordered to pay the Insolvency Services costs.
-Alternatively, if the Insolvency Service withdraws the proceedings or loses at trial then it will have to pay the director’s costs.
+If the Insolvency Service obtains a disqualification order at trial, then the director will be ordered to pay the Insolvency Service’s costs.
+Alternatively, if the Insolvency Service withdraws the proceedings or loses at trial, then it will have to pay the director’s costs.

 One problem of defending proceedings is that the period of any disqualification order will only start to run from the date it is made.
-This is typically between 1 – 2 years after the section 16 letter is issued.
+This is typically between 1 and 2 years after the section 16 letter is issued.
 During that period, the director’s personal life and business interests will suffer because of the uncertainty caused by the risk of disqualification.

 Effect of Disqualification